 A list of first aid personnel and appointed persons within the school.

 An accident book and pen.
 This must be filled in every time a child/adult is administered first aid treatment.

-Letters to inform parents/guardians that their child has banged their head (only in medical room).
+Letters to inform parents/guardians that their child has banged their head (Red letter).